aormsby/hugo-deploy-to-pages/README.md

 ## Build and Deploy Process - Quick Overview

 Right now, the `main.js` script only exists to execute `build-deploy.sh`.
-It's possible that future updates will add functionality.
+It's possible that future updates may add functionality.
 After checking out the repos and any submodules, the shell script does the following:

 1. Set the git user and email config.
 2. Check if you intend to deploy to a submodule or not (it's a pretty smart script).